 Corporate credit cards are available to permanent staff who are required to undertake travel on behalf of the organisation where the monthly expenses expenditure is high and the purchases cannot be made directly between the supplier and Sightsavers but can be made by credit card; this includes staff who regularly travel as part of their duties at Sightsavers.
-Applicants should discuss this with their line manager who, provided they agree that a corporate credit card would facilitate the staff member's work, will need to authorise the request via the Treasury Service Desk - Credit cards.
+Applicants should discuss with their line manager, who if they agree that a corporate credit card would facilitate the staff member's work, authorise the request via the Treasury Service Desk - Credit cards.